Kane County Recycles Logo

 Current Residential Programs

 In Kane County, the communities listed to the right have residential curbside pick-up for food scraps.
-These programs follow a "ride-along" model, so named because the food scraps ride along with yard waste to composting facilities.
+These programs allow food scraps to be mixed in with yard waste for transfer to composting facilities.
 Generally, these programs all allow vegetable and fruit scraps, cooked grains and pasta, bread, non-liquid dairy, egg shells, paper napkins, paper towels, and coffee grounds to be mixed in with yard waste.
-At the current time, meat, oil and other liquids, plastic bags, plastic packaging, utensils and service wear are not allowable, even if they are marked as being compostable bags.
-Pet waste and diapers should absolutely not be put out for composting.
+At the current time, meat, oil and other liquids, plastic bags, plastic packaging, utensils and service wear are not allowable, even if they are labeled as compostable.
+Pet waste and diapers should not be mixed in with food scraps and yard waste and should go in regular trash.

 Some municipal programs allow food scraps to be put in stickered yard waste bags, while others require the rental of a dedicated organics tote.
 Please see your specific program link to the right for more details.